frejs/fre/README.md

 - react

 React is the source of inspiration for fre.
 Their implementation and asynchronous rendering are similar.
-The most amazing thing is ** concurrent mode **, which means that react and fre have the same readmap -- ** Exploring concurrent use cases **.
+The most amazing thing is **concurrent mode**, which means that react and fre have the same readmap -- **Exploring concurrent use cases**.

-But at the same time, fre has obvious advantages in reconciliation algorithm and binding size.
+But at the same time, fre has obvious advantages in reconciliation algorithm and bundle size.

 - vue / preact